cmusphinx/g2p-seq2seq/README.md

 # Sequence-to-Sequence G2P toolkit

-The tool does Grapheme-to-Phoneme (G2P) conversion using recurrent neural network (RNN) with long short-term memory units (LSTM).
-LSTM sequence-to-sequence models were successfully applied in various tasks, including machine translation [1] and grapheme-to-phoneme [2].
+The tool does Grapheme-to-Phoneme (G2P) conversion using transformer model from tensor2tensor toolkit [1].
+A lot of approaches in sequence modeling and transduction problems use recurrent neural networks.
+But, transformer model architecture eschews recurrence and instead relies entirely on an attenction mechanism to draw global dependencies between input and output [2].

 This implementation is based on python [TensorFlow](https://www.tensorflow.org/tutorials/seq2seq/),